materialsvirtuallab/megnet/README.md

 el_embeddings = get_elemental_embeddings()
 ```

+An example of transfer learning using the elemental embedding from formation energy to other models, please check `notebooks/transfer_learning.ipynb`.

 ## Customized Graph Network Models

 For users who are familiar with deep learning and Keras and wish to build customized graph network based models, the following example outlines how a custom model can be constructed from `MEGNetLayer`, which is essentially our implementation of the graph network using neural networks: